artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 For the modified version of the BLEU score, after you find a word from the candidates in one or more of the references, you stop considering that word from the reference for the following words in the candidates.
 In other words, you exhaust the words in the references after you match them with a word in the candidates.
 ![Screenshot 2024-04-18 at 23 58 41](https://github.com/artainmo/machine-learning/assets/53705599/3f50b72c-d125-4d8b-95aa-5a9cec3c990c)<br>

-The table below shows the typical values of BLEU score.
+The table below shows the typical values of BLEU score multiplied by 100.
 | Score | Interpretation |
 | -- | -- |
 | < 10	| Almost useless |